TonyFiuma/TonyFiuma/README.md

 ## Welcome to Antonio Fiumanò's GitHub page!🔥

-👋 I'm a passionate **Data Engineer** with several years of experience and a strong foundation in **Java** development.
+👋 I'm a passionate Data Engineer with several years of experience and a strong foundation in Java development.
+I have recently started working on ETL processes using Python.
-I specialize in building and optimizing scalable data pipelines using tools and languages like:
+I specialize in building and optimizing scalable data pipelines using tools and languages such as:

 - **Informatica Intelligent Cloud Service (IICS)**
 - **Informatica PowerCenter**